John-Ling/SwayOSD/README.md

 - If it is omitted the default audio device is used.
 - It only changes the target device for the current action that changes the volume.
 - You can list your input audio devices using `pactl list short sources`, for outputs replace `sources` with `sinks`.

-## Theming

-Since SwayOSD uses GTK, its appearance can be changed.
-Initially scss is used, which GTK does not support, so we need to use plain css.
-The style conifg file is in `~/.config/swayosd/style.css` (it is not automatically generated).
-For reference you can check [this](https://github.com/ErikReider/SwayOSD/blob/main/data/style/style.scss) and [this](https://github.com/ErikReider/SwayOSD/issues/36).

 ## Brightness Control